 Keep in mind, however, that there’s a pricey annual fee.

-As for the details of the Scotiabank Passport™ Visa Infinite, one of the best credit cards in Canada, it has an annual fee of $139 and a welcome bonus of 20,000 bonus points when you’ve spent $1,000 during the first 3 months.
+As for the details of the Scotiabank Passport™ Visa Infinite, one of the best credit cards in Canada, it has an annual fee of $150 and a welcome bonus of 40,000 bonus points.

 When it comes to bank foreign exchange fees, there aren’t any fees that are charged.

-If you spend $1 on different eligible purchases, you’ll get 1 Scotia Reward Point.
+If you spend $1 on different eligible purchases, you’ll get 1 Scene+ Point.

 Additional rewards include a Priority Pass membership that gets you 6 yearly visits to airport lounges and travel insurance.